tersesquirrel-dev/zimwiki-recentpages/README.md

 # recentpages
-A Zim plugin, that schows you the recent visited pages in a popup window - similar to the pathbar.
+A Zim plugin, that shows you the recent visited pages in a popup window - similar to the pathbar.

 !["Screenshot of Recent Pages"](./screenshot.png)